Assessments Part 2: Values

 Influence Others

 A few things stood out during the Values Assessment.
 Though at first High Income came to mind (very few people aspire to low income), she realized that what she wanted was financial security and set this at $120,000+ per year.
-Having lived on a student budget for several years, she learned that the salary she needed to be content was not as high as she thought at 18 and if push came to shove, would not be the defining factor in her work as long as it was above $60,000 per year
+Having lived on a student budget for several years, she learned that the salary she needed to be content was not as high as she thought at 18 and if push came to shove, would not be the defining factor in her work as long as it was above $60,000 per year.

 Tanya was also hesitant to leave “Helping Others” out of her top 5 values.
-When reflecting on past jobs and volunteer work, Tanya realized that she prefers to work behind the scenes and is not motivated to see change in individuals as much as she is in seeing larger changes.
+When reflecting on past jobs and volunteer work, Tanya realized that she prefers to work behind the scenes and is not motivated to see change in individuals as much as she is in seeing larger systematic changes.

 *Inspiration for the activity and attributions go to the University of Manitoba’s Career Services Department